WillEckersley/Pinterest_data_pipeline/README.md

 ### §3.1.1 Extraction:

 The data was extracted from an extant RDS database using a python script (user_posting_emulation_uploaded.py).
 This script simulates a stream of data coming from a website using a random row selector.
-The data came from three seperate tables in the original RDS:
+The data came from three separate tables in the original RDS:

 - pin (representing posts)
 - geo (representing the location of posts)